AdobeDocs/workfront.pt-BR/help/quicksilver/planning/records/connect-records.md

    Isso adiciona ou remove campos vinculados dos registros do Workfront Planning.
 As informações associadas aos campos removidos permanecem no Workfront.

-### Conectar registros do Workfront Planning a objetos do Adobe Experience Manager a partir da exibição de tabela ou da página de registro <!--Details tab of the-->
+### Conectar registros do Workfront Planning a objetos do Adobe Experience Manager a partir da exibição de tabela ou da guia Detalhes da página de registro

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->